Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

-In the following, we first construct the projection operators using the group theoretical and generator coordinate methods.
+In the following, we first construct the projection operators using group-theory and generator-coordinate methods.
 As is evident, all the projection operators can be expressed as basis transformations in some representation.
-Projection methods for various symmetries, such as linear-momentum, three-dimensional angular-momentum, particle number, and parity are discussed in Sec.~\ref{sec_pmfvs}.
-For the simplest case of linear-momentum, it is shown that the method of redundant variables can be employed to separate out the intrinsic and the collective motion (center of mass).
-It is further shown that for the non-abelian three-dimensional angular-momentum case, the operator is not a true projection operator in the mathematical sense, but it projects out the angular-momentum quantum numbers.
-The projection operators for particle number and for discrete parity symmetry are also briefly discussed in this section.
+Projection methods for various symmetries, such as linear momentum, three-dimensional angular momentum, particle number, and parity are discussed in {\Sec}~\ref{sec_pmfvs}.

-The projection formalism using the generalized HFB basis is discussed in Sec.~\ref{sec:PHFB}.
-In this section, the expressions for the norm and the Hamiltonian kernels between the HFB transformed and the initial basis are obtained using the generalized Wick's theorem, see Appendix~\ref{sec:AppA}.
+The projection formalism using the generalized HFB basis is discussed in {\Sec}~\ref{sec:PHFB}.
+In this section, the expressions for the norm and the Hamiltonian kernels between the HFB transformed and the initial basis are obtained using the generalized Wick's theorem.
 Methods for performing variation after projection are then discussed in this section.
-In particular, it is demonstrated that variation after projection of an arbitrary symmetry-projected energy leads to the HFB equations, as is the case for the unprojected energy, with the only difference that the pairing and HF fields get modified and depend on the projected quantum numbers as well.
+In particular, it is demonstrated that variation after projection of an arbitrary symmetry-projected energy leads to HFB-like equations, as is the case for the unprojected energy, with the only difference that the pairing and HF fields get modified and depend on the projected quantum numbers as well.